devops-toys/devops-app/README.md

 With Crossplane, users can create custom resources and controllers to model infrastructure needs as code.
 This reduces complexity and ensures consistency by providing a unified API for managing both infrastructure and applications.
 Upbound also offers commercial support for scaling infrastructure management in large enterprises.

----

-This overview provides a comprehensive introduction to each tool.
-For more detailed information, please refer to the official documentation of each project.
-Feel free to reach out if you need further assistance or resources!